zameel7/GCSJLeaderboard/README.md

   | Redemption Status                     | Status of redemption (e.g., Yes, No)                    |
   | Group                                 | Group affiliation of the participant                   |

-  > Group was additionally added apart from the progress provided by Google just to split up participants into different teams.
+  > `Group` column was additionally added apart from the progress provided by Google just to split up participants into different teams.

 ### Installation